HENRY HUDSON CLIMATE-ADAPTIVE WATERFRONT PARK

-Community driven design for a climate adaptive park
+Community driven design for a climate-adaptive waterfront park

 Henry Hudson Riverfront Park is an existing 7 acre park situated along the Hudson River.
 Assemblage has led two phases of the climate-adaptive redesign: Phase 1 (completed 2022) established the community-driven park design, and Phase 2 (2025 completion) conducted investigations, secured approvals, and produced bid documents for implementation.